MarieRoald/TensorKit/readme.md

 Currently, we support CP and PARAFAC2 decomposition using alternating least squares and we are working on coupled decompositions.

+Note that the code is still under development so the API may be subject to change.

 TensorKit is created by Marie Roald and Yngve Mardal Moe.

 ## Why not just use TensorLy